bee-v3/Kana-Helper/README.md

 ## Deploying

-Run `npm build` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Afterwards run `npm start` and navigate to `http://localhost:4200/`.

 ## Development server